RTMPDump

 It has been reviewed as "an excellent utility for recording streams broadcasting TV and video on demand" and has been used in academic research on video streaming rate selection and a developmental media framework.
-The utility has been noted for its small size and its ability to decrypt both RTMPE (Encrypted RTMP) and RTMPS (Secure RTMP) Digital Rights Management technologies.
+The utility has been noted for its small size and its ability to decrypt both RTMPE (Encrypted RTMP) and RTMPS (Secure RTMP) digital rights management technologies.

-Adobe Systems Inc. asserted that rtmpdump, in a 2009 Digital Millennium Copyright Act Cease and Desist order issued against SourceForge, "can be used" to infringe copyrights, without claiming actual use.
+In a 2009 Digital Millennium Copyright Act Cease and Desist order issued against SourceForge, Adobe Systems Inc. asserted that rtmpdump "can be used" to infringe copyrights, without claiming actual use.
 As of 2009, SourceForge had removed the project files, providing the message "The project specified has been flagged as deleted".
 From November 2009 onwards, the project has been hosted as a Git repository at MPlayer's website, MplayerHQ.hu.

 On-demand streams

 In negotiating a connection, an RTMP client sends and receives a data stream containing multiple elements, as a single command line.
 An on-demand stream typically includes the following elements: